Dry end to the weekend

 THE FORECAST:

-Tonight and Tomorrow: A weak shortwave disturbance is moving across south Louisiana this evening, creating a few isolated showers and rumbles of thunder mainly south of Baton Rouge.
-Overnight, any shower development will be over and only a few clouds will remain.
-Lows will be around 58.
-Patchy fog is also possible.
-Sunday, expect a beautiful end to the weekend with plenty of sunshine and highs around 80.
+Today and Tonight: Expect an absolutely perfect day today with plenty of sunshine and low humidity.
+High temperatures will range from the upper 70s to low 80s across the area.
+Overnight, low temperatures will fall into the mid 50s.
+The combination of calm winds and clear skies will create patchy fog in a few locations.

-Up Next: Skies stay sunny through the weekend, and temperatures will be around average and in the low 80s.
+Up Next: Skies stay sunny through the remainder of the weekend, and temperatures will be around average and in the low 80s.
 Showers return late Tuesday into Wednesday, with storms possible through Wednesday morning and afternoon.

 THE EXPLANATION:

-Weak disturbance passing through southern Louisiana has tapped into enough moisture to create a few spotty showers and rumbles of thunder Saturday evening.
-A weak frontal passage also made its way through the area today only bringing in a slightly drier air mass behind it.
+A weak frontal passage made its way through the area yesterday bringing in a slightly drier air mass behind it.
 Our dew point temperatures were in the upper 60s to low 70s early Saturday morning, which is in the uncomfortable category.
-Now, our dew point temperatures are in the 50s and will fall into the 40s on Sunday.
-That is fairly dry and will make the low 80s tomorrow feel extremely comfortable.
+Now, our dew point temperatures are in the 50s and will fall into the 40s tonight.
+That is fairly dry and will make the low 80s today feel extremely comfortable.
 High pressure will be in control of our weather Sunday into Monday, keeping conditions calm and dry.
 Our next chance for rain returns late Tuesday night into Wednesday along another frontal passage.
-Significant severe weather is not expected in our area at this time.
+The Storm Prediction Center has placed Pointe Coupee and West Feliciana parish, as well as Wilkinson County, MS in a marginal risk for severe weather Tuesday night.
+We'll have to see if they decide to expand the risk into southeast Louisiana.
+Still, significant severe weather is not expected in our area at this time.

 The WBRZ Weather Team is here for you, on every platform.
 Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App. on Apple and Android devices.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.